vllm-project/vllm/docs/source/models/supported_models.rst

 At vLLM, we are committed to facilitating the integration and support of third-party models within our ecosystem.
 Our approach is designed to balance the need for robustness and the practical limitations of supporting a wide range of models.
 Here’s how we manage third-party model support:

 1. **Community-Driven Support**: We encourage community contributions for adding new models.
 When a user requests support for a new model, we welcome pull requests (PRs) from the community.
-These contributions are evaluated primarily on the sensibility of the output they generate, rather than strict consistency with existing implementations such as those in transformers.
+These contributions are evaluated primarily on the sensibility of the output they generate, rather than strict consistency with existing implementations such as those in transformers. **Call for contribution:** PRs coming directly from model vendors are greatly appreciated!

 2. **Best-Effort Consistency**: While we aim to maintain a level of consistency between the models implemented in vLLM and other frameworks like transformers, complete alignment is not always feasible.
 Factors like acceleration techniques and the use of low-precision computations can introduce discrepancies.
 Our commitment is to ensure that the implemented models are functional and produce sensible results.